 - Diet high in animal fat and low in fiber.
 A low-fiber diet in combination with a high intake of animal fat seems to increase risk, although the role of low fiber alone isn't clear.

 About 25% of people with acute diverticulitis develop complications, which may include:

 - An abscess, which occurs when pus collects in the pouch.

-- A blockage in your colon or small intestine caused by scarring.
+- A blockage in your bowel caused by scarring.